mstrlaw/mstrlaw/src/posts/2021-12-12-moving-from-gridsome-to-metalsmith.md

 So what were the performance gains?
 Well, I was using <a href="https://gridsome.org/" target="_blank">Gridsome</a> previsouly — a very solid static generator if you want to keep it in the Vue universe — so it's not like I was in the red when it comes to web vitals, right?

 ![A screenshot of Chrome's Lighthouse performance tool for the Gridsome version.](/static/images/old_lighthouse-min.jpg "Lighthouse scores for the Gridsome version.
 Not too shabby.")

+<p class="u-ImageDescription"> Lighthouse scores for the Gridsome version.
+Not too shabby.</p>